 - Reach out to speak with one of our compassionate staff members

 - Make an appointment for LGBTQIA therapy in Atlanta

 - Get understanding and compassionate support

 Other Counseling Services We Offer in Atlanta, GA

 At Simplicity Psychotherapy, we offer affirming LGBTQ counseling for individuals and couples.
 We specialize in therapy for Black men and women.
 For partners, we offer relationship counseling, premarital counseling, and marriage counseling.
-While for individuals we offer support for depression, anxiety, and substance use.
+While for individuals we offer support for depression, grief, and anxiety.